 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
-The keyless entry system has following functions.

-• Locking and unlocking the doors (and rear gate on the wagon) without a key
+The keyless entry system has the following functions.

-• Arming and disarming the security system (if your vehicle is equipped with an optional security system).
+- Locking and unlocking the doors (and rear gate on the wagon and OUTBACK SPORT) without a key - Arming and disarming the security system (if your vehicle is equipped with an optional security system).
 See the next section "Security system (if equipped)" for detailed information.